This post may contain affiliate links. Please read our disclosure policy.

 • Chicken broth – gives depth of flavor to the soup broth

-• Half-and-half – it’s half whole milk, half heavy cream and gives this soup its luxurious creamy quality.
-You’ll find it easily in the dairy aisle of your grocery store.
+• Half-and-half – it’s half whole milk, half heavy cream and gives this soup its luxurious creamy quality

 • Worcestershire sauce – my secret ingredient to give the soup an additional savory boost.
 You can’t taste it itself in the soup, don’t worry!
 I wouldn’t recommend leaving it out.